C191068/Ali_Khatami_MERN/README.md

 As a full stack developer one should have the ability to work both on back end and front end <br>

+Back end for the Mern stack is REST API <br>